Will Notary

 - Blue or black ink pens and an uncluttered table

-Will Notary FAQs
+Will Notary frequently asked questions

 Does a will need to be notarized in Ohio?

-The will itself generally requires qualified witnesses rather than notarization — but the self-proving affidavit attached to most modern wills is notarized.
+The will itself generally requires qualified witnesses rather than notarization but the self-proving affidavit attached to most modern wills is notarized.
 Follow the execution instructions your attorney provided; we handle the notarial parts.

 Can beneficiaries witness the will?